je-zhou/Blinq-Fullstack-Coding-Challenge/README.md

 To put my thought process into words.

 - Available integrations each have their own `IntegrationPartner` class.
-- These classes are mapped to a React component called IntegrationTile.
+- These classes are mapped to a React component called `IntegrationTile`.
 When clicked, it opens a dropdown submenu with fields where users can input the required parameters for each integration.
-- Once the required parameters have been entered, the connect() function sends this information to a dynamic API route that locates the IntegrationClient class (which is meant to mock third-party code) using the id passed to the route.
+- Once the required parameters have been entered, the `connect()` function sends this information to a dynamic API route that locates the `IntegrationClient` class (which is meant to mock third-party code) using the `id` passed to the route.
-- We await the response from the client, and if successful, update the fields in our original IntegrationPartner class, such as isConnected and requiredParams.
+- We await the response from the client, and if successful, update the fields in our original `IntegrationPartner` class, such as `isConnected` and `requiredParams`.
 This, in turn, updates our UI to reflect whether the integration is connected or disconnected.

 ### Improvements

-- **Stricter parameter checks:** ATM the fields will accept any string longer than 8 characters.
+- **Stricter parameter checks:** At the moment the fields will accept any string longer than 8 characters.
 This can be improved by checking the specific requirements from each Integration's API and performing stricter client side form validation before sending out an API request to try integrate
-- **Load user's integration statuses from database:** ATM will reset to no Integrations connected when page refreshes.
-In production we should save which Integration services the user has connected to in the database and load this into the IntegrationPartner class before rendering the page.
+- **Load user's integration statuses from database:** At the moment sate will reset to no Integrations connected when page refreshes.
+In production we should save which Integration services the user has connected to in a database and load this into the `IntegrationPartner` class before rendering the page.